-With COVID-19 fear gripping our society, I felt compelled to share ways to strengthen our immune systems.
-To be clear, these tips are not a substitute for home-isolation, social-distancing, hand-washing, and other recommended measures.
-We should all do those things too.
-With COVID-19, over 80% of people seem to have mild flu-like symptoms, not requiring medical care, but a small percentage of people need to be hospitalized and some will become critically ill.
+In the wake of COVID-19 fear gripping our society, I felt compelled to share ways to strengthen our immune systems.
 Who gets really sick and who doesn’t, has a lot to do with our immune system, which is influenced by age, other medical problems, genetics, but also factors we control.

 Backstory: I spend most of my time in hospitals, taking care of patients, many with contagious diseases.
 It’s a regular occurrence for people to cough, sneeze, bleed, vomit, and poop on me, and not just while I’m in line at Walmart, but at work too.
 Also, I have two small children at home, who attend elementary schools, which have rates of communicable disease higher than Charlie Sheen’s poolhouse.
 Despite this, using the advice below, I literally never get sick.
 Your results may vary.